Gold Rush (TV series)

-Gold Rush (titled Gold Rush: Alaska for the first season) is a reality television series that airs on Discovery and its affiliates worldwide.
-The series follows the placer gold mining efforts of various family-run mining companies, mostly in the Klondike region of Dawson City, Yukon, Canada, as well as in the U.S. state of Alaska.
-In its 12th season as of early 2021, prior seasons also included mining efforts in South America and western North America.
+Gold Rush (titled Gold Rush: Alaska in the first season) is an American reality television series that airs on Discovery and its affiliates worldwide.
+The series follows the placer gold mining efforts of various family-run mining companies, initially in Alaska, but then mostly in the Klondike region of Dawson City, Yukon, Canada.
+Prior seasons also included mining efforts in Guyana, Oregon, and Colorado.
+As of 2024, the show has aired 15 seasons.

 Overview

 Season 1

 The show was named Gold Rush: Alaska in its first season, and featured six men from Sandy, Oregon, a small town 30 mi southeast of Portland.
-Due to the economic downturn, the men had lost their jobs; they decided on an all-stakes gamble: travel to Porcupine Creek, Alaska, to prospect for gold.
-Most of the people on the show had little or no previous placer gold mining experience and had to learn on the job.
-By the end of the season, the Hoffman crew had recovered 14.64 ounces.
+Due to the economic downturn, the men had lost their jobs; they decided on an all-stakes gamble: travel to Porcupine, Alaska, to prospect for gold.
+Most of them had little or no previous placer gold mining experience and had to learn on the job.

+The season was marred by equipment malfunctions and crew inexperience.
+The crew's initial plan to strip mine a site near Porcupine Creek is quickly disrupted in favor of Jack Hoffman's search for an ancient waterfall that he hoped could contain a large cache of gold nuggets.
+Halfway through the season, claim owner Earle Foster sends Dakota Fred, an experienced miner, out in an attempt to improve the site's efficiency.
+Despite late season heroics, the crew is unable to hit a rhythm and cover their costs.
+By the end of the season, the Hoffman crew had recovered 14.64 ounces of gold.

 Season 2

 In season 2, with the show renamed Gold Rush, Todd misses a lease payment on Porcupine Creek, and "Dakota" Fred Hurt buys the claim from owner Earle Foster, not needing to honor the lease due to the missed payment.
 The season explores the Hoffman crew's new mine at Quartz Creek, in the Klondike region of Dawson City, Yukon, Canada, as well as "Dakota" Fred's operation at the site of the original Hoffman mine, Porcupine Creek, and Parker Schnabel's attempts to mine his grandfather's property at Big Nugget Mine.

+At Porcupine creek, Dakota Fred focuses his operation around further expanding the original Hoffman mine.
+At the beginning of the season he removes all of the Hoffman's original equipment in favor of a different mining set-up known as a de-rocker, in an attempt to process dirt more efficiently than the Hoffman's were able to last season.

 The gold recovered by each team for the season was: